 Step 1: Provide Drainage

-Fill the bottom two inches of the pond liner with crushed lava rock for drainage.
+Fill the bottom two inches of the pond liner with crushed lava rock for water space.

 Step 2: Make the Reservoir

 Place your plastic nursery pot in the center of the pond liner.
 You will keep this pot empty and fill the container around the pot with soil.
 Once the mini-bog is complete, you will fill this pot with water, which will slowly drain out into the pond liner to bottom-water your plants.